 - 1. Pipette 80, 40, 20, 10 and 5 μl of undiluted sample to be tested into separate circles on the slide. - 2.
-Pipette 50 μl of the undiluted antigen suspension next to the sample in each circle on the slide. - 3.
+Pipette 50 μ l of the undiluted antigen suspension next to the sample in each circle on the slide. - 3.
 Mix the contents of each circle well using a disposable stirrer and spread the mixture over the entire area enclosed by the circle. - 4.
 Place the slide on a mechanical rotator at 80-100 rpm for 1 minute. - 5.
-Read the agglutination in each circle macroscopically after one minute.
+Read the agglutination in each circle macroscopically immediately after the 1 minute rotation time.